grhatch/my386blog/_posts/2023-03-17-chess-data-collection.md

 "Our goal is to re-package all currently public data from the website and make it available via the PubAPI.
 "Public Data" is information available to people who are not logged in, such as player data, game data, and club/tournament information.
 This excludes private information that is restricted to the logged in user, such as game chat and conditional moves."

 Using this public API, I collected a list of users and their games to look for trends in win rates vs color played.
 Additionally, I was curious to see if diffently titled players (i.e. Grand Master, International Master, etc.) have different outcomes based on the color they played.

-With thousands of records of players and even more games, the potential of the data is immense.
-Here's to improving at one of the oldest and most popular games in the world.
-Stay tuned to find out how the color you play will affect your game!

-Check out my repository by clicking [here](https://github.com/grhatch/chess-grhatch)!

 # How to get the Data